rscode999/cnet/README.md

 Eigen::VectorXd predictions = net.forward(input);
 ```

-To compute the reverse process, carrying out backpropagation using the network's optimizer:
+To compute the reverse process, training the network using the network's optimizer:
 ```
 //Create a 2D output vector containing the expected outputs from the network Eigen::VectorXd expected_output(2);
-input << 1, 1;
+expected_output << 1, 1;

 //Initiate an optimization step net.reverse(predictions, expected_output);
 ```

-Note: If the optimizer's batch size is greater than 1, changes are made only after `batch_size` samples are given to the `reverse` method.
-If less than `batch_size` samples are given, the network will not be changed.
+Note: For SGD optimizers, if the batch size is greater than 1, changes are made every `batch_size` samples.
+If the number of samples trained so far is not a multiple of `batch_size`, the network will not be changed.

 To evaluate performance without training:
 ```